rnaveensrinivas/Linux/README.md

 There are two main types of libraries in Linux:

 #### Static Libraries (`.a` files):
    These are collections of compiled object files that are embedded directly into the executable at compile time.
-When a program links to a static library, the library’s code becomes part of the program itself, making the executable larger but eliminating the need for the library to be present at runtime.
+When a program links to a static library, the library's code becomes part of the program itself, making the executable larger but eliminating the need for the library to be present at runtime.

 #### Dynamic Libraries (`.so` files):
    These libraries are loaded into memory at runtime when the program is executed.
 They are not part of the program's executable file but are instead shared by multiple programs.
 This reduces memory usage because the library is only loaded into memory once.
 Dynamic libraries can be updated independently of the programs using them, providing greater flexibility.